OTI Festival 1991: Participants

 Broadcasters from twenty-four countries participated in this edition of the OTI Festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and twenty-two Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 From the countries that participated in the previous edition only the Netherlands Antilles was absent; with Aruba, Bolivia, and Canada returning; and Cuba participating for the first time.

-Some of the participating broadcasters, such as those representing Chile and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Argentina, Aruba, Chile, Cuba, Guatemala, Nicaragua, and the United States, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.

 Three performing artists had previously represented the same country in previous editions: Sergio Iván had represented Guatemala in 1981, Alberto Olivera had represented Canada in 1987, and Daniel Montero had represented Uruguay in 1988.
 In addition, Trío Huazteca representing Aruba had represented the Netherlands Antilles in 1978.